 In regards to the COBRE project, Dr. Kapusta is responsible for overseeing all aspects and operations of this program including protecting the interests of this Center at the level of the University and State.
 He coordinates activities with collaborating institutions (e.g., Tulane Health Sciences Center School of Medicine, Ochsner Clinic Foundation) and is the contact person at LSUHSC responsible for communication and reports between the Institute and NIH NCRR.
 Dr. Kapusta is responsible for preparation and dissemination of files/reports regarding the COBRE program exchanged between the Directors, External and Internal Advisory Committee.
 A unique aspect of this COBRE project is that Dr. Kapusta has established a tailored mentoring approach in which each of the COBRE Junior Investigators is individually paired with 3 established and funded investigators at LSUHSC whose basic science/clinical research program closely matches that of the Junior Investigator.
 The goal of the mentoring team is to monitor the Junior Investigator’s scientific research progress and provide them with critical support and advice that will facilitate them in becoming an NIH funded investigator.
 The mentoring team also consists of at least one senior faculty member who oversees the Junior Investigator’s academic career progress.
 In addition to his directorship duties, Dr. Kapusta also serves as a mentor and a role model for the COBRE Junior and Developing investigators and the mentors.

-The project described was supported by grants from the National Center for Research Resources (5 P20 RR018766-09) and the National Institute of General Medical Sciences (8 P20 GM103514-10) from the National Institutes of Health and this page's contents are solely the responsibility of the authors and do not necessarily report the official view of NIGMS or NIH.
+The project described was supported by grants from the National Center for Research Resources (5 P20 RR018766-09) and the National Institute of General Medical Sciences (8 P20 GM103514-10) from the National Institutes of Health and currently by the National Institute of Health Grant P30 GM103514-11 (Phase III.)
+This page's contents are solely the responsibility of the authors and do not necessarily report the official view of NIGMS or NIH.